crawl/crawl/crawl-ref/docs/crawl_manual.rst

   redemption, or just because they want to.

   Mummies progress slowly in levels, half again as slowly as Humans in all skills except fighting, spellcasting and necromancy.
-As they increase in levels, they become increasingly in touch with the powers of death, but cannot use some types of necromancy which only affect living creatures.
-The side effects of necromantic magic tend to be relatively harmless to Mummies.
+The sacred embalming rituals that brought them into unlife also grant them a special connection with the divine, and as they increase in levels, they become increasingly in touch with the powers of death.
 However, their desiccated bodies are highly flammable.
 They also cannot drink.

   Like other undead, mummies are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not